 - Overall Testing Rank: Bottom 50% in CT

 - Source: National Center for Education Statistics (NCES), CT Dept. of Education

 Forest School ranks among the top 20% of public schools in Connecticut for:

 Percent Eligible For Free Lunch

-Forest School's student population of 424 students has declined by 8% over five school years.
+Forest School's student population of 430 students has stayed relatively flat over five school years.

 Total Classroom Teachers